githotirado/sql-challenge/EmployeeSQL/README.md

 These queries are straightforward.
 Special consideration was taken for the hire_date and birth_date columns in employees table.
 I marked these as type 'date' which meant that in some queries I had to use date-specific functions to choose the year (ie, EXTRACT) for comparison.
 I used LEFT JOINs when doing multiple table joins to keep data from merges that had already happened.

 3. BONUS (Jupyter Notebook):
-- had to import sqlalchemy libraries
+- I had to import sqlalchemy libraries
-- perform a command line installation of psycopg2 (pip install psycopg2-binary)
+- performed a command line installation of psycopg2 (pip install psycopg2-binary)
-- have yet to compensate for the password of user 'postgres' in the command line within Jupyter notebook
-- Person running this must compensate for the user name, password, and database being used in the connection string.
+- As mentioned above, expectation is that the user define DATABASE_URL as an environment variable

 Epilogue: the employee ID 499942 is for a person named April Foolsday.
 Hence, the data was in fact an April Fool's Day joke.